How do you avoid paying Belgian income tax on US dividends ?

 Therefore, it is important to always inform your US broker or financial institution that you are also a Belgian tax resident, otherwise your dividend could be subject to a higher ‘domestic rate’ in the US.
 By submitting a tax residency certificate (Form 276 Conv.) issued by the Belgian authorities, you can invoke the DTT benefit and claim the lower ‘preferential rate’ (relief at source).
 In the US you need to submit Form W-8BEN to your withholding agent.
 If you already paid the higher domestic rate in the US, you could also ask for a (partial) tax refund afterwards.
 However, such a tax reclaim procedure can be quite cumbersome.

 The amount to report in Belgium afterwards, is only a net amount.
 This dividend –after US tax– will also be subject to a 30% flat tax rate in Belgium.

-In Belgium, you will not be taxed on the full amount, since a tax exemption applies to the first €800.00 (income year 2021) of dividend income earned per taxpayer.
+In Belgium, you will not be taxed on the full amount, since a tax exemption applies to the first €800.00 (tax year 2023) of dividend income earned per taxpayer.
 This exemption should allow taxpayers to reclaim excess WHT previously withheld on Belgian dividend income.
 There is no separate code in the Belgian return to report US WHT on US dividends.
 Instead, the total dividend income to report in your tax form can be reduced by an amount of €800.00 per taxpayer in order to benefit from the exemption.

 If you would prefer to avoid this ‘double’ taxation, you need to check if the US dividend can be paid out via a Belgian bank or intermediary, therefore only deducting Belgian tax at source.